devqqmao/project-api/README.md

-This is The New York Times Bestsellers Lists written in JS using REST-API!
+New York Times Best Sellers